 Overview of the 4 Steps

 This step consists of a 3-day workshop that concentrates on teaching the technique of PROMPT.
 It is a hands-on training workshop emphasizing the need to integrate into a holistic therapy approach.
-It should be noted the SLPs do not have long fingernails when training or applying therapy.
+It should be noted that SLPs should not have long fingernails when training or applying therapy.

 This step focuses on setting goals and objectives that are appropriate for the client within the PROMPT framework.
 SLP’s are trained to enable therapy to be incorporated across a range of setting including the home, while maintaining a focus on the key needs.